TaylorOD/Professional_Technical_Interviewee/README.md

 ### Podcast / Repo Intro

-- This is a repo for the Video and Audio Podcast "Professional Technical Interviewee" hosted by Taylor Dorsett.
+- This is a repo for the Video and Audio Podcast "Professional Technical Interviewee" hosted by Taylor Owen Dorsett.
 - Episodes released every 1st and 3rd Thursday of the month.
 - You can find the technical questions, as well as my attempts at answering them, in the attached folders.
 - Feel free to attempt your own solutions and create a PR if it is an optimal solution or a solution in another language.